Schlumberger Limited (SLB) Shares Up Despite Recent Market Volatility

-Schlumberger Limited (NYSE: SLB)’s stock price has increased by 1.13 compared to its previous closing price of 53.32.
-However, the company has experienced a -3.33% decline in its stock price over the last five trading sessions.
+Schlumberger Limited (NYSE: SLB)’s stock price has increased by 3.16 compared to its previous closing price of 53.21.
+Nevertheless, the company has seen a gain of 4.73% in its stock price over the last five trading days.
 The Wall Street Journal reported on 10/24/22 that Schlumberger Rebrands as SLB, Dropping Family Name

 Is It Worth Investing in Schlumberger Limited (NYSE: SLB) Right Now?